LuciusVH/Goatflix/README.md

 ### Media

-- The hero picture is from [Unsplash](https://unsplash.com/photos/9mxoVvVQsEU).
+- The hero picture is taken from [Unsplash](https://unsplash.com/photos/9mxoVvVQsEU).

 ### Acknowledgements

 - I was heavily inspired by [Netflix](https://www.netflix.com)'s landing page to design Goatflix.
 - The "goat videocall" concept comes from my best friend, living in the French countryside in a small farm place.
 She owns some toy goats and had this idea of videocalls, to generate more incomes during this pandemic time.
 She needed a website to develop an online presence & this matched with my MSP#1 requirements.
 Please read the disclaimer following.
-- The navbar is based on Bootstrap's example, then customized.
-- The blurred effect on each goat picture